Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 Ronna Lee, Program/Academic Assistant

-Ronna is currently the regional campus coordinator for Pacific Technical and Further Education (Pacific TAFE) at the University of the South Pacific’s Alafua campus in Samoa.
+Ronna is currently the student welfare and campus life officer at the University of the South Pacific’s Alafua campus in Samoa.
 She also teaches Foundation Pacific History and Pacific Politics and presents local news for TV1 Samoa.
 Ronna returned to Samoa in 2011 after serving as head teacher of an international community school.
 She has led and managed diverse teams of teachers and taught a range of age groups from preschool to university and adults.
 Ronna has a bachelor’s degree in business (marketing and management) from Manukau Institute of Technology, New Zealand, and postgraduate diplomas in tertiary teaching and education from the University of the South Pacific.
 She has been a program/academic assistant for SIT since 2013.

 Lecturers for this program typically include: